The Tzó-Nah Fund

 ❖ Peace Corps – Solar Stove Project - The Tzó-Nah Fund participates in providing education in rural areas on the benefits of using solar energy for cooking, rather than wood or gas reducing negative respiratory effects from biomass cooking, and the removal of trees from forests increasing opportunities for biodiversity; Mexico

 The Native American Rights Fund (NARF) has worked to involve churches in supporting healing from the abuses in which they played a significant role.
 On November 12, 2016, John Echohawk, Pawnee, NARF executive director will be the keynote speaker at the Quakers, First Nations, and American Indians Conference.
 The conference is November 10-12, 2016, and is free with registration.
 Click on the conference name for more information.

-The Tzó-Nah Fund is a proud supporter of the Treasure Valley Food Coalition as they educate the community about the importance of local food, and protecting the soil and farmland that make agriculture possible in the Treasure Valley.
+The Tzó-Nah Fund is again a proud supporter of the Treasure Valley Food Coalition in 2019 as they educate the community about the importance of local food, and protecting the soil and farmland that make agriculture possible in the Treasure Valley.

 The Tzó-Nah Fund continues to support the Land Trust of the Treasure Valley as a very happy group gathered for the 2018 Dinner on Dry Creek.
 This annual fundraiser brought nature close to home with a discussion of connecting foothills trails and promoting "Free-Range-Kids" who have grown up to believe the more they give to the land, the more the land gives back to them!